helium/HIP/0051-helium-dao.md

 For example in a given epoch, if the 5G Programmatic Treasury had trading volume of 100,000 HNT and brought in 300 HNT worth of transaction fees, that 300 HNT is resubmitted to the Treasury increasing the price of DNT according to the equation.

-## *Fair-Launch Mechanism*

-The Programmatic Treasury mechanism is susceptible to bot frontrunning.
-We borrow from [Strata protocol’s fair launch mechanism][strata] to ensure that early participants in any DNP DAO are protected from this attack vector.

-The fair launch mechanism described involves a gradually steepening bonding curve such that the area underneath remains fixed with each unit increment in time.

-![fair-launch-graph][fair-launch-graph]

-This ensures that bots are unable to atomically frontrun network participants. .

 # Clarifications